snowyu/amforth/doc/source/TG/recipes/Forward.rst

 Forward Declarations
 ====================

-Forward declarations are used to create recursive calls.
+Forward declarations are used to create recursive calls if ``recurse`` cannot be used.

 .. code-block:: forth

-   forward: foo
    : bar foo ;
+   : foo bar ;

 One solution for this task is :ref:`Defer`.